 Business in the Community’s “Responsible Company of the Year Award” is the UK’s longest running and most respected awards, championing responsible business.
 These Awards are designed for business, by business.
 Rigorously assessed by business peers from all sectors, the Awards encourage and celebrate the responsible business movement across the UK.

 Adelaide Insurance Services has been shortlisted for the Northern Ireland Responsible Company of the Year award.

 Jeremy Fitch, Invest NI (centre) presents Sam Geddis from Adelaide Insurance Services with a shortlisted finalist’s certificate for the NI Responsible Company of the Year award.
 Also pictured are (L-R) judge Ken McKervey, Electric Ireland; Lee-Ann Calwell, Adelaide Insurance Services and James Greer from Ulster Business.

-Cornmarket Insurance Services Ltd is a wholly owned subsidiary of Cornmarket Group Financial Services Ltd, which is part of the Great-West Lifeco group of companies, one of the world’s leading life assurance organisations.
+Cornmarket Insurance Services Ltd is a wholly owned subsidiary of Cornmarket Group Financial Services Ltd. Cornmarket Group Financial Services Ltd is a member of the Irish Life Group Ltd. which is part of the Great-West Lifeco Group of companies.
 Cornmarket Insurance Services Ltd is authorised by the Financial Conduct Authority in the UK and is regulated by the Central Bank of Ireland for conduct of business rules.